aang13/token-service/README.md

 ```shell
 chmod +x start.sh
 ```
+This will fix the permission issue.
+Now try running the `start` script again.
 ## Individual Project Run & Test:

 Unit Tests and Projects can be run individually.
 Please follow each Project's readme to run the project & unit test individually.